Soft Condorcet Optimization for Ranking of General Agents: Empirical Evaluation

 \subsection{Sparse Data Regime}

 In this subsection, we generate synthetic data by simulating evaluations from match-ups played in an online game setting.
 We do this in two ways: one that is uniform (reflecting a round-robin style tournament), and one that leads to a structured form of sparsity often encountered in competitive gaming (\ie skill-matching platforms).
 We use $|A| = 20$ agents where for each agent $i$: $\theta_i \sim N(100, 30)$, and contests between 4 agents (\ie four-player games).
 To generate contests, two separate distributions are used: the \defword{uniform distribution} samples agents uniformly at random, and the \defword{skill-matched distribution} which incrementally builds each contest, drawing 3 new candidates at random and choosing the one whose true rating is closest to the average of the set of agents so far.
 Then, for each contest $c$, we simulate the performance of agent $i$ in that contest, $P_i(c) = \theta_i + \epsilon_{c,i}$, where each $\epsilon_{c,i} \sim N(0, 5.0)$.
-The outcome of the contest is then obtained by sorting the performances of all the agents in that contest.
-The rankings or votes are then a set of contest outcomes.
+The outcome of the contest (vote among contestants) is then obtained by sorting the performances of all the agents in that contest.

+We run Algorithm~\ref{alg:sco}, Elo, and several VasE methods across many simulated $n$-contest tournaments, where each value of $n$ corresponds to a proportion of missing data $p_\emptyset$ (alternative pairs that have not been evaluated in a contest together), with $p^u_{\emptyset}$ and $p^s_{\emptyset}$ referring the the uniform and skill-match distributions respectively: